This tutorial builds on the Grouping Tutorial so if you haven't yet completed it, please do so before starting this tutorial.

 Note that we do not want to copy and paste the formula from cell C3, but rather set each cell equal to the adjacent cell (in cell B3, "=C3", in cell B4, "=B3", etc.).

-Next, we need to adjust the filter in cell E5 to refer to the value (state) that is on the same row to ensure we do not lose the cell reference.
+Next, we need to adjust the filter in cell E5 to refer to the value (state) that is on the same row in column B to ensure we do not lose the cell reference.
 Finally, we'll add a filter to the NL formula in E5 to group the customer lists by not only the state but also the newly inserted city as well:

 For aesthetic purposes, we may also want to hide column B. Since we're grouping by state, we also may not want to display column G.